Extent of Protection

 The protected criteria are the following:

-- General Criteria: marital status, birth, wealth, political conviction, syndical conviction, language, current or future health condition, physical or genetic characteristics and social background.
+- General Act: Sensitive Criteria: age, sexual orientation, religious and philosophical conviction and handicap; and General Criteria: marital status, birth, wealth, political conviction, syndical conviction, language, current or future health condition, physical or genetic characteristics and social background.

 - Gender Act: sex, including pregnancy, giving birth and maternity, sex change and gender identity or gender expression.